 - Take appropriate pain relief medications.
 We encourage you to speak to your local TerryWhite Chemmart pharmacist about what pain medication may be right for you.

 - Speak to your Physiotherapist about recommended exercises to suit your condition which may assist returning mobility and core strength, thereby reducing some of the pain experienced

 If your back pain symptoms persist, visit your GP, pharmacist or health care professional for advice on how to better manage the pain.

 Chronic back pain refers to daily pain persisting for longer than three months and is a leading cause of disability in Australia and worldwide.
 Chronic pain is reported as Australia’s third most expensive health problem3, with figures estimating 1 in 5 Australians will suffer chronic pain throughout their lives3.
 Crucial to effective chronic pain management is early detection and diagnosis.

 - Pain, tingling and/or numbness in the legs or feet

 The most effective way to manage persistent back pain is through multidisciplinary pain management (medicated and non-medicated options) combined with self-management.
 Medicines prescribed to reduce pain intensity are the most common form of treatment for chronic back pain in the short term.
 It may also be beneficial to consider acupuncture, weight loss, massage and physiotherapy, as these can all play a role in helping to manage your pain.

 It is important to be actively involved in managing your back pain.
-This means, rather than only medication or placing a heat pack on the pain area, you should take an active approach incorporating:
+This means, rather than only medication or placing a heat pack on the pain area, you should take an active approach incorporating the following tips:

-- For example, muscle relaxation, meditation, laughter, mindfulness-based approaches, hypnosis, guided imagery, yoga, acceptance and commitment therapy (ACT) and cognitive behavioural therapy (CBT).
+Muscle relaxation, meditation, laughter, mindfulness-based approaches, hypnosis, guided imagery, yoga, pilates, acceptance and commitment therapy (ACT) and cognitive behavioural therapy (CBT) may assist.